hxtree/galaxyops/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=438855397)

+Use the link above for a turn-key codespace development environment.
 Alternatively, locally build, test, and deploy apps using the devcontainer:

 1. Clone this repo using [Git](https://git-scm.com/downloads).